 Checks and Adjustments

-- Check that the AC Adapter is fully inserted into the wall outlet and the power cord from the AC Adapter is firmly connected to the Transmitter Power Input Jack.
+- Confirm that the Transmitter AC Adapter is fully inserted into the wall outlet and the power cord from the AC Adapter is firmly connected to the Transmitter Power Input Jack.

-- Check that the headphones are turned “ON” and the red Power Indicator Light is brightly lit.
+- Confirm that the speaker is turned “ON” – Tuning Indicator Light should be lit.

 - Check that the audio source (stereo, TV, etc.) is turned on and providing sound as it normally should.

-- Check that the headphone volume is turned up.
+- Check that the speaker volume is turned up.

-- If you are using a Tape 2 Monitor output from your receiver/ amp as the audio output, check that you have pressed the Tape Monitor/ Tape 2 button on the front of the receiver.
-This will turn on the Tape 2 outputs, which may not be active.
+- If you are using a Tape 2 Monitor output from your receiver/amp as the audio output, check that you have pressed the Tape Monitor/Tape 2 button on the front of the receiver.
+This will turn on the Tape 2 outputs, which are inactive otherwise.

-- Check that the headphone Tuning Indicator Light is illuminated red.
-If not, adjust the Tuning Control Wheel until the light illuminates red.
+- Check that the speaker Tuning Indicator Light is illuminated green.
+If not, adjust the Tuning Control Wheel until the light changes from red to green.

 - Check that the Transmitter Audio Level Indicator Light is flickering intermittently.
 If you are using a fixed output and the light is on solid or flickering very rapidly, or if the light is not on at all, adjust the Output Level Control Wheel so that the light flickers intermittently. or